TobiasNx/metafacturewiki/Metamorph-Definition-Language.md

-This document provides an introduction to the Metafacture Morph language (short: Metamorph) for transforming metadata.
+This document provides an introduction to the Metafacture Morph language (short: Metamorph).
+Metamorph is a declarative flow oriented language which allows to define transformations of arbitrary metadata/semi-structured data in XML.

-The transformation a specific Metamoph instance performs are defined in a Metamorph definition in XML.
 The following code snippet shows the high level organization of a Metamorph definition.
-Its structure of the XML is constrained by the schema `metamorph.xsd`.
+See also the schema:  [[https://github.com/culturegraph/metafacture-core/blob/master/src/main/resources/schemata/metamorph.xsd]].

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>